uncefact/spec-untp/README.md

 # spec-untp

 UN Transparency Protocol

 # Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
 To run it locally

-### Go to the wbsite folder
+### Go to the website folder

 ```
 cd website